 Evidence Your Lawyer Will Present

-Whether your lawyer is dealing with the other driver’s insurance company or their estate, he will gather evidence to strengthen your claim for damages.
+Whether your personal injury lawyer is dealing with the other driver’s insurance company or their estate, he will gather evidence to strengthen your claim for damages.
 This evidence might include:

 - Police report.
 A fatal crash will be thoroughly investigated by the police, so there will be ample documentation of how the negligent driver caused the crash.
 Your attorney will present police evidence to support your claim.